-Review occurs at the first operational stage of Test Project design and development.
-It is intended to check that the designer possesses the understanding, capability, and resources to complete the task according to expectations, by reviewing initial ideas and drafts.
+Review: this occurs at the first operational stage of Test Project design and development.
+It is intended to check that the designer possesses the understanding, capability, and resources to move from concept to creation, and to complete the task according to expectations, by reviewing initial ideas and drafts.

-Verification is the intermediate stage of QAC.
+Verification: this is the intermediate operational stage of QAC.
 It verifies the feasibility, suitability, and optimization of draft designs relative to the given criteria, the Marking Scheme, and Infrastructure List.
 It should include where possible a practical test or simulation to give confidence of the final result.

-Validation is the third and final stage of QAC.
+Validation: this is the third and final operational stage of QAC.
 Using unambiguous evidence, it signs off the Test Project's functionality and fitness for purpose.
 Therefore, the Test Project must be accompanied by proof of function, construction, or completion in a time frame appropriate to the skill competition (Evidence may be, for example, a photograph of a project completed according to the Test Project within material, equipment, knowledge, and time constraints).